cesarcori/cesarcori.github.io/README.md

 # Julio Cesar

-Software Developer, with an interest in making web apps, databases, and automatization with python.
+I'm a Junior developer, with an interest to create a career in the software industry and progressing with a team.